October Sky: Cultural impact

 There are two annual festivals in honor of the Rocket Boys and the film.
 One is held in West Virginia where the real-life events depicted in the book and film took place, and the other is in Tennessee where the movie was actually shot.
 The Rocket Boys often visit the festival in West Virginia, which is also called the "Rocket Boys Festival", while the festival in Tennessee focuses more on the filming locations.
 The Tennessee festival's site claims that the festival is "a celebration of our heritage."

 Jeff Bezos, the billionaire founder of Amazon, saw a screening of October Sky in 1999.
 In a subsequent conversation with the science fiction writer Neal Stephenson, Bezos commented that he had always wanted to start a space company.
 Stephenson urged him to do so.
 Bezos then started the private aerospace manufacturing and services company Blue Origin, and Stephenson became one of the company's early employees.

+The author of Rocket Boys claimed that the Star Trek Enterprise episode "Carbon Creek" was based on October Sky, and there are obvious references to the story in the episode.